-Boskovski completed his medical degree and earned a master of health science degree at the Yale School of Medicine.
+Boskovski earned his medical degree as well as a master of health science degree at Yale School of Medicine.
 He completed a master of public health degree at the Harvard T.H.
 Chan School of Public Health.
 He completed a residency in general surgery and a fellowship in cardiothoracic surgery at Brigham and Women's Hospital, an affiliate of Harvard Medical School.